RyanJKS/data-analytics-power-bi-report/README.md

 ## SQL Analysis and Data Sharing

 ### Overview
-To accommodate clients without direct access to Power BI, this milestone introduces SQL as a crucial tool in the data analysis arsenal.
+To accommodate clients without direct access to Power BI, this section introduces SQL as a crucial tool in the data analysis arsenal.
 Using SQL, you can extract vital data insights and share them widely, even without visualization platforms.

 ### Uploading Data to PostgreSQL